apigee/api-platform-samples/sample-mobile-app/README.md

-Sample Mobile App
+# Sample Mobile App

 This directory contains tools to help you get up-and-running with Apigee Edge.

 The sample is intended to show how an app developer can leverage Apigee Edge.

-The benefit of Apigee Edge is that it enables you to create mobile apps and APIs that support the user experience you want to deliver through your app.
+Its goal is mainly to show you how the pieces fit together, not to demonstrate all of the bells and whistles.

+The pieces of the demo are:

+* An API backend
+* An API facade
+* A mobile app that calls the API facade and consumes data that you store in the API backend.

 Edge enables you to do this without writing any code except the code in your mobile app.